Cass R. Sunstein

-Cass R. Sunstein is a professor in the department of political science and at the law school at the University of Chicago, where he specializes in administrative and constitutional law.
+Sunstein was previously a professor in the department of political science and at the law school at the University of Chicago.

 He graduated in 1975 from Harvard College and in 1978 from Harvard Law School magna cum laude.
 After graduation, he clerked for Justice Benjamin Kaplan of the Massachusetts Supreme Judicial Court and Justice Thurgood Marshall of the U.S. Supreme Court.
 Before joining the faculty of the University of Chicago Law School and the department of political science, he worked as an attorney-advisor in the Office of the Legal Counsel of the U.S. Department of Justice.